POLICY ON THE PRIVACY OF STUDENT RECORDS

 (back to top)

-A. At its discretion, the College may provide directory information to the public, without prior approval, to include: student name, local and permanent address, photographs, telephone number, email address, date and place of birth, enrollment status, major field of study, date of attendance (including graduation date), degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+A. At its discretion, the College may provide directory information to the public, without prior approval, to include: student name, local and permanent address, photographs, telephone number, email address, date of birth, enrollment status, major field of study, date of attendance (including graduation date), degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
 Directory information includes a student ID number, user ID, or other unique personal identifier used by the student but only if that information cannot be used directly to gain access to educational records.
 (ID numbers are NOT included in any documents such as The Compass (Allegheny Student Handbook) or student directory.)

 (back to top)

-A. A student has the right to inspect and review (within forty-five days of request) information contained in his/her educational records (as defined above); to challenge the contents of his/her educational records and to have a hearing, if the outcome of the challenge is unsatisfactory; and to submit explanatory statements for inclusion in his/her records if they feel the outcome of the hearing is unacceptable.
+A. A student has the right to inspect and review (within forty-five days of request) information contained in their educational records (as defined above); to challenge the contents of their educational records and to have a hearing, if the outcome of the challenge is unsatisfactory; and to submit explanatory statements for inclusion in their records if they feel the outcome of the hearing is unacceptable.

-B. The Dean of Students or designee coordinates the inspection and review procedures for student educational records.
+B. The Registrar or designee coordinates the inspection and review procedures for student educational records.
 Such records are maintained at several locations on the campus; these locations are listed at the end of this policy.
-A student who wishes to review his/her educational records must make written requests to the offices maintaining the records.
-If a student is uncertain as to the location of a particular record, the written request should be addressed to the Dean of Students listing the item(s) of interest.
+A student who wishes to review their educational records must make written requests to the offices maintaining the records.
+If a student is uncertain as to the location of a particular record, the written request should be addressed to the Registrar listing the item(s) of interest.